 10-way power-adjustable front seats

-Available 14-speaker, 300-watt Mark Levinson audio system
+Available 14-speaker, 300-watt Mark Levinson audio system with iPod, USB connectivity

 Available navigation system with backup camera